Table of Contents

 How much does the basic banking service cost?

 The basic banking service is not necessarily free of charge.
 The credit institutions appointed by the Chamber of Basic Banking Services set their own price for the basic banking service.
+However, no more than 420 euros may be charged annually for the provision of the basic banking service.
+That amount may be indexed annually.

 The number of electronic transactions is unlimited.